 Having the right toothbrush for you is one thing, and caring for it is another, but the most important thing is to stick to a consistent routine of brushing twice a day for two full minutes.
 Even the most expensive toothbrush will only successfully avoid tooth decay if it is used properly.
 Please contact us if you have any concerns about which toothbrush to choose.

-The last part of the equation is having a good dentist!
+The last part of the equation is having a good DDS in Colorado Springs!